 The most important part of our system is the output information.
-In the case of our 3D laser range finder, we had hoped to have multiple ways to access the data.
-Originally, we would make our data accessible to other systems using a custom TCP protocol, however, it was abandoned after testing.
-In order to communicate, we would have first needed to establish a serial connection.
-The connection would have a default port and baud rate that can be customized in the main application.
+In the case of our 3D laser range finder, we do not just have a simple output, but we have a number of possibly outputs.
+We will make our data accessible to other systems using a custom protocol.
+In order to communicate, we will first need to establish a serial connection.
+The connection will have a default port and baud rate that can be customized in the main application.

-The main application would listen for a client request indefinitely.
+The main application will listen for a client request indefinitely.
 Once a connection is established, then the system will be able to take instruction and output data.
 We will have different types of data, each of which will have corresponding codes.
 These codes will be established within our communication protocol.
 Our protocol will be able to be encapsulated within another form of communication such as RS232 or TCP, so long as our final result allows us to send and receive data to and from our system in a quick and accurate form.

-Within our original communication protocol we wanted to establish a form of error check.
+Within our communication protocol we will establish a form of error check.
 This error checking will consist of creating a cyclic redundancy check (CRC) code based on the contents of the packet.
 This CRC code will be accessible, but not required.
-We would have allowed for the option to ignore the CRC code in the options.
+We will allow for the option to ignore the CRC code in the options.
 Some applications may want to have the CRC code to insure they receive perfect data each time as well as a complete set of data.
-In order for CRC checking to occur, both sides of the communication would have to have the CRC hash table.
-This would have needed to be an agreed upon hash table, which the default will be provided by us, but some applications may wish to alter this table to allow for larger data sets or faster calculations.
+In order for CRC checking to occur, both sides of the communication will have to have the CRC hash table.
+This will need to be an agreed upon hash table, which the default will be provided by us, but some applications may wish to alter this table to allow for larger data sets or faster calculations.

 Overall, the communication protocol will be similar to that of existing protocols such as the transmission control protocol (TCP) or the user datagram protocol (UDP) in the sense that they will have a complete reconstruction of data or allow for data loss.
-That decision would have depended on the user and depend on the option or action that is selected.
+That decision will depend on the user and depend on the option or action that is selected.